fharms/camel-jpa-entitymanager/README.md

 # Build the source

-This is really easy, just execute the command :
+This is real easy, just execute the command :

 > mvn install